magomimmo/modern-cljs/doc/tutorial-14.md

 Developer Tools and enable the JavaScript engine by unmarking the `Disable JavaScript` check-box.

-Next reload the [shopping.html][3] page and finally click the `Calculate` button again.
+Next, reload the [shopping.html][3] page and finally click the `Calculate` button again.

 ![FictionShopping2][9]

-Ops, it seems that the Ajax version of the Shopping Calculator does not work anymore as expected.
+Ops, it seems that the Ajax version of the Shopping Calculator does not work anymor.
 What did happen?

 ### Fix the failed virtual test

-By having changed the `Calculate` input from `type="button"` to `type="submit"`, when now the user clicks it, the control passes to the `action="/shopping"` which is called as a POST request to the server.
+By having changed the `Calculate` input from `type="button"` to `type="submit"`, when now the user clicks it, the control passes to the `action="/shopping"` which sumits a POST request to the server.

-We already afforded this problem in a [previous tutorial][10] dedicated to the `login` example and we solved it by preventing the click event to be passed to the action associated to the form.
+We already afforded this problem in a [previous tutorial][10] dedicated to the `login` example and we solved it by preventing the above to happen.

 We need to code the same thing in the `src/cljs/modern_cljs/shopping.cljs` file.
 Open the `shopping.cljs`